alexnault/alexnault.dev/src/posts/dependency-inversion-principle-in-functional-typescript.md

 date: "2020-09-03"
 coverImage: "../images/nathan-defiesta-hzc5cxRicFI-unsplash.jpg"
 path: "/dependency-inversion-principle-in-functional-typescript"
-excerpt: 'Or "How to decouple modules and make code testable"'
+excerpt: 'Or "How to decouple modules and write testable code"'
 tags: []
 ---

+import { ReactComponent as TraditionalDependencySvg } from '../images/traditional-dependency.svg';
+import { ReactComponent as DependencyInversionSvg } from '../images/dependency-inversion.svg';

 _This is part five of a five-part series about SOLID principles in functional TypeScript._